-- The "independent review" identified for evaluation as part of the checklist for each element under "Documentation" is a review sponsored by the host utility to make an assessment of the specified PRA technical element.
+- The "independent review" identified for evaluation as part of the checklist for each element under "Documentation" is a review sponsored by the host user to make an assessment of the specified PRA technical element.
 The peer review team will review the results of that independent review process. - The review sheets are not prescriptive with respect to the assignment of specific probabilities or frequencies.
-A reviewer commenting on either the strength or the inadequacy of an element in the PRA should make an effort to provide a generally accepted reference to support the comment, where appropriate. - For each SR, assumptions and uncertainties associated with the SR are to be factored into the requirements of that element. - Maintenance and upgrades: PRA maintenance encompasses the identification and evaluation of new information, and the incorporation of this information into the PRA on an as-needed basis.
-PRA maintenance typically refers to minor model modifications and effort.
-More extensive maintenance may be performed if a specific application requires refinement of certain parts of the model.
-A PRA upgrade is defined in Section 1-2 of the ASME/ANS PRA Standard.
+A reviewer commenting on either the strength or the inadequacy of an element in the PRA should make an effort to provide a generally accepted reference to support the comment, where appropriate. - For each SR, assumptions and uncertainties associated with the SR are to be factored into the requirements of that element. - A PRA upgrade is defined in Section 2.2 of the ASME/ANS Advanced Non-LWR PRA Standard.

 A certain level of subjectivity is expected when determining if an SR has been met.
 For example, when there are many instances of compliance, and there are a few instances where compliance is lacking, this does not necessarily mean that the SR is considered not met.
 Any non-compliance should be documented with an F&O. However, as the SRs are purposefully open to some interpretation, the reviewers must consider the "whole" of the PRA and not be overly focused on a specific discrepancy.
 To declare that an SR is not "met," a preponderance of evidence must be observed.
-In cases where an SR description includes an example, the reviewers should be cautioned that conformance with the example is not necessary to meet that SR. Determination of the status of an SR should be guided by the following approach from RG 1.200 [3]:
+In cases where an SR description includes an example, the reviewers should be cautioned that conformance with the example is not necessary to meet that SR. Determination of the status of an SR should be guided by the following approach from RG 1.200, which is applicable to ANLWR PRA peer reviews [32]:

 ...
-[If] there are a few examples in which a specific requirement has not been met, it is not necessarily indicative that this requirement has not been met.
+[If] there are a few examples in which a specific requirement has not been met, it is not necessarily-indicative that this requirement has not been met.
 If, the requirement has been met for the majority of the systems or parameter estimates, and the few examples can be put down to mistakes or oversights, the requirement would be considered to be met.
 If, however, there is a systematic failure to address the requirement (e.g., component boundaries have not been defined anywhere), then the requirement has not been complied with

 A specific instance where application of this approach is important is when, in an Internal Fire PRA, the analysis is incomplete for some physical analysis units.
 Another application of this approach would be if, by error of omission, a seismic fragility was not developed for an SSC but otherwise seismic fragilities were developed for all other SSCs.
-In these cases, if the analysis that is complete is performed in a manner that meets the appropriate SRs of the ASME/ANS PRA Standard, a single F&O referencing the applicable SRs should be issued stating that the incomplete analysis needs to be completed.
+In these cases, if the analysis that is complete is performed in a manner that meets the appropriate SRs of the ASME/ANS Advanced Non-LWR PRA Standard, a single F&O referencing the applicable SRs should be issued stating that the incomplete analysis needs to be completed.
 Preponderance of the evidence, as discussed above, should be the criterion for assigning the CC.
 For example, if the SR(s) for the completed analysis meets CC II and the majority of the analysis is complete, assessing CC II for that SR(s) may be appropriate.